mazenMo77amed/Cards-System/README.md

 - *HTML5 & CSS3:* For structuring and styling the application.
 - *JavaScript:* For handling dynamic features and interacting with LocalStorage.
-- *Version Control:* Managed using Git and hosted on GitHub